kaband/PSMame-Screensaver/README.md

  * Rom Path* - Path to directory that contains rom files used by Mame.  ex. c:\mame\roms
  * RomPath List* - Path to file that contains a list of rom names.
 Should include file name. ex. c:\mame\romlist.txt
    * mamesscfg.exe includes a button to generate the list.
 The list consists of the files from the roms directory with the extension removed (ex. thisgame.zip becomes thisgame).
 If you are using a merged set, it will only capture the primary game.
    * I recommend using Romlister instead to generate your list of roms.
-Export from romlister in csv format with only the name of the rom included.
+Export from romlister in txt format with only the name of the rom included.
 Use that file as your romlist source.  https://www.waste.org/~winkles/ROMLister/
  * Config Path - Location of the MAME config files. ex. c:\mame\cfg
  * Snapshot Path - Location of the MAME snapshots. ex. c:\mame\snapshots
  * NVRAM Path - Location of the MAME NVRAM files. ex. c:\mame\nvram